 About the author

-Dr. John Bethell graduated from Aberdeen Medical School in 1990 and worked as a doctor in both the UK and Australia, launching Wavelength with co-founder Claire Ponsford in 1999.
-As a pioneer and market leader of medical recruitment in Australia Dr. Bethell has seen the industry grow and mature.
-After two decades of helping doctors find work and employers find doctors, he sees the medical workforce world through a unique perspective.
+Dr John Bethell graduated from Aberdeen Medical School in 1990 and worked as a doctor in both the UK and Australia, launching Wavelength with co-founder Claire Ponsford in 1999.
+As a pioneer and market leader of medical recruitment in Australia Dr Bethell has seen the industry grow and mature.
+After two decades of helping doctors find work and healthcare employers find doctors, he sees the medical workforce world from a unique perspective.